Name: Frederick Soames

 I enrolled on some summer courses at the LSE which have just finished.
 The second one was titled 'Power Shift: The Decline of the West, The Rise of the BRICs and World Order in a New Asian Century' and largely concentrated on the emergence of China onto the world stage.
 This is with a view to apply for Masters programs in related fields.

-Find out more about the Generation UK-China scholarship programme.
+Find out more about the Generation UK - China British Council China Scholarship Programme.